Mobilpadde/NRAW.js/README.md

 ```

 ### Subreddit-requests
-Get the 25 latest posts (Links, self-posts) of a given subreddit:
+Get the 25 latest posts (Links and self-posts) of a given subreddit:
 ```javascript
 Reddit.subreddit("CatReactionGifs").exec(function(data){
     // Some super awesome code